Here are a few I came across last week.

 New research shows that wearables and remote patient monitoring technology have a limited impact on clinical outcomes.
 But digital health researchers aren't ready to abandon the promise of mobile technology.

-A literature analysis published in the new Nature Partner Journal (npj) Digital Medicine reviewed 27 randomized control studies focused on wearable biosensors and found no statistically significant impact on factors like body mass, waist circumference, body fat percentage, and systolic and diastolic blood pressure.
-The study adds to a growing body of research indicating that clinical evidence has struggled to keep pace with the hype surrounding wearables.
+published in the new Nature Partner Journal (npj) Digital Medicine reviewed 27 randomized control studies focused on wearable biosensors and found no statistically significant impact on factors like body mass, waist circumference, body fat percentage, and systolic and diastolic blood pressure.
+The study adds to a growing body of research indicating that clinical evidence has

 However, digging into 16 “high-quality” remote patient monitoring studies, the researchers, from Cedars-Sinai Medical Center in Los Angeles, found pockets of promising evidence for certain conditions like obstructive pulmonary disease, Parkinson’s, hypertension and lower back pain.
 Even more specifically, interventions that use validated health behavior models and tailored coaching saw the highest success rates.
 In one study, monitoring technology had a significant impact on blood pressure for adults 55 and older.